 If you really just want to keep things quick and easy, stick a little toothpaste on your toothbrush and gently clean the aligners.
 This is just a quick fix when you’re pressed for time and shouldn’t be the main way to clean your aligners.
 Some kinds of toothpaste are abrasive and will dull the trays.

 What NOT to Do

-When it comes to how to clean Invisalign, there are a few things you should not do, like:
+When it comes to how to clean aligners like Invisalign, there are a few things you should not do, like:

 - Use coloured soaps which can result in different shades or hues to your trays.

 - Drink or eat while wearing your aligners.
 Many drinks and foods can discolour and stain the trays, as well as possibly leave unpleasant odours.